Gentle algebras arising from surfaces with orbifold points, Part II: Locally free Caldero-Chapoton functions: Mutations of representations

 \subsection{Dualities between bimodules}

-Suppose we are in a more general situation as follows.
-Let $A = {_RA_S}$ be an $(R, S)$-bimodule such that it is free as a left $R$-module and free as a right $S$-module.
+Consider a more general situation.
+Let $A$ be an $(R, S)$-bimodule such that it is free of finite rank both as a left $R$-module and as a right $S$-module.
 Let $M\in \modu R$ and $N\in \modu S$.
 The tensor-hom adjunction gives the following canonical isomorphism